Bridgei2i/clojure-word2vec/doc/intro.md

 # Introduction to clojure-word2vec

+Problem statement:
+When we want to classify or cluster data, the first step is to create a representation of data, usually called the Feature Vector.
+Datasets consisting of images or audio files have feature vectors that are already in numeric form.
+If we have text data, we have to convert words /characters into numbers.

+For a number of years, the Bag of words approach was used to create a Feature Vector.
+This approach required the use of a dictionary which contains all the words used in the dataset.

+Assume that we have a dictionary consisting of the words {"the", "sleepy","happy","cat","dog"}.
+If we encounter 2 sentences :"the sleepy cat" and "the happy dog", we replace the words with the index in the dictionary.
+Thus "the sleepy cat" becomes "0,1,3", and "the happy dog" translates to "0,2,5" .

+However, the bag of words representation does not place similar words together (in a vector space model).
+Word2Vec is a tool developed by Mikolov et al, improves on this by learning high-dimension representation in a vector space model, which places similar words together.

 We'll use a dataset (consists of forum postings on Apple products) to try out the capabilities of word2vec.
 We read the Apple dataset and train a word2vec model on the data.
 This is a modified version